 From eye colour to height, your baby’s genes are the blueprint for who they will become.

-When you find out you are going to have a baby, your first thought is unlikely to be a genetic profile.
-But it’s this coded sequence of genes, made up of DNA, that, in many ways, defines us.
 We each have 23 pairs of chromosomes that make up our unique genetic map, half from our biological mum, and half from our biological dad.
 These genetic markers help to determine everything from a baby’s sex to their height, hair and eye colour, and even their predisposition to some diseases.
 Genetics are only part of the story though, with environmental factors like nutrition also playing a significant part in shaping the adult a child will eventually become.
 We delve into genetics and what impact they could have on your baby’s life, below.

 A unique blend